 Does Flex Seal Work as Well as Dicor Lap Sealant?

 Dicor Lap Sealant is another often recommended option to repair RV roof leaks.
-Dicor Lap Sealant is a self-leveling compound which is applied in a bead that will then spread and seal the leak.
+Dicor Lap Sealant is a self-leveling compound that is applied in a bead that will then spread and seal the leak.
 By most accounts, Dicor Lap Sealant works well and is an excellent product.

 The drawbacks are that Dicor Lap Sealant requires careful prep work and the proper temperature conditions to level and seal properly.
-This prep work and ideal temperature condition may not always be possible or available during an emergency repair while touring the Alaskan wilderness or a desert in the Southwest.
+This prep work and ideal temperature conditions may not always be possible or available during an emergency repair while touring the Alaskan wilderness or a desert in the Southwest.

-You can find various opinions on both Flex Seal and Dicor Lap Sealant as to these products performance and reliability.
+You can find various opinions on both Flex Seal and Dicor Lap Sealant as to these products’ performance and reliability.
 When you have the time and right tools to properly prepare the leaking area for repair and the right temperature to allow Dicor Lap Sealant to level and seal the leak, it is indeed the better product.

 However, when you are pulled off on the shoulder of the Trans-Canada Highway with a leaky RV roof, and the storm clouds are brewing, having a few cans of Flex Seal Spray in one of your storage compartments might be just the thing you need.